 We solve the three-dimensional system of incompressible Navier-Stokes equations using a high order h/p continuous Galerkin–Fourier solver available in the open source \textit{Nektar++ 5.0.0} package. \textit{Nektar++} has been extensively validated based on accurate solutions for a series of complex flow problems \citep{ nektar++, moxey2020}.
 A second order stiffly stable time integration scheme with constant time step satisfying the CFL $\le$ 0.4 was adopted in the simulations.
 For spatial discretization, we use a spectral element mesh which is refined in the vertical direction such that with p-refinement of each element at polynomial order 10, more than 12 collocation points are contained within the first 10 wall units from the surface.
 Along the horizontal directions, we have $\Delta x^+ \approx 12$ and $\Delta x^+ \approx 6$, as recommended in \cite{flores2011}.

-All the cases studied hereafter adopt a constant mass flow rate as the flow forcing technique in DNS and initiate from a fully developed unstratified turbulent open channel flow at friction Reynolds number $Re_{\tau 0}=360$, equivalent to a bulk Reynolds number of $Re_b=12,200$.
-The imposition of constant flow rate, rather than a constant pressure gradient as done in other numerical studies, greatly reduces flow acceleration within channel core during the stabilization process (see \ref{append}).
+All the cases studied hereafter adopt a constant mass flow rate as the flow forcing technique in DNS and initiate from a fully developed unstratified turbulent open channel flow at initial friction Reynolds number $Re_{\tau 0}=u_{*0}H \nu^{-1} = 360$, where $u_*=\sqrt{\nu\left.\frac{\partial <u>}{\partial y}\right|_{y=0} }$ is the friction velocity, and the subscript $0$ has been used to refer to the value of the respective quantity at initial time $t=0$.
+This condition is equivalent to a bulk Reynolds number of $Re_b=12,200$.
+The imposition of constant flow rate, rather than a constant pressure gradient as done in other numerical studies, greatly reduces flow acceleration within channel core during the stabilization process.
+We provide further details about constant flow rate forcing technique in \S \ref{sec:bulkdp} in the Appendix and compare it against the constraint mean pressure gradient forcing technique.
 The Prandtl number in all cases is fixed to 0.71.